An Alexandrov-Fenchel-type inequality in hyperbolic space with an application to a Penrose inequality: Introduction

 An interesting question is to establish versions of these inequalities for appropriate classes of hypersurfaces in more general ambient manifolds, preferably with a corresponding rigidity statement for the case of equality.
 Here we focus on the case $k=1$ of (\ref{af}), namely,

 where $A$ is the area, $H=\sigma_1(\kappa)$ is the mean curvature,

 and $\omega_{n-1}$ is the area of the unit sphere $\mathbb S^{n-1}\subset \mathbb R^n$.
-We take a first step toward solving this problem by establishing a natural analogue of (\ref{af1}) for star-shaped, strictly mean convex hypersurfaces in hyperbolic $n$-space, $n\geq 3$; see Theorem \ref{main}.
+We take a first step to\-ward solving this problem by establishing a natural analogue of (\ref{af1}) for star-shaped, strictly mean convex hypersurfaces in hyperbolic $n$-space, $n\geq 3$; see Theorem \ref{main}.
 The proof is partly inspired by \cite{GL} and uses two new monotone quantities for the inverse mean curvature flow in hyperbolic space.
 The precise asymptotics for this flow, which is a key ingredient in our analysis, has been recently established by Gerhard \cite{G2} \cite{G3}; see \cite{D} for previous work on this subject.
 Also, a Heintze-Karcher-type inequality due to Brendle \cite{B} plays a key role in our proof.
+We also make use of a special case of a sharp geometric inequality by Brendle-Hung-Wang \cite{BHW}.
 We note that Gallego and Solanes \cite{GS} proved related isoperimetric inequalities using integral-geometric methods, but their results do not seem to be sharp.

 The inequality (\ref{af1}) has recently become relevant in the context of the Penrose inequality for asymptotically flat graphs carrying a minimal horizon \cite{L} \cite{dLG1} and for asymptotically hyperbolic graphs carrying a constant mean curvature horizon \cite{dLG2}.
 As an application of Theorem \ref{main} we establish an optimal Penrose inequality for asymptotically hyperbolic graphs carrying a minimal horizon, including the rigidity statement according to which the equality holds only if $(M,g)$ is the graph realization of an anti-de Sitter-Schwarzs\-child solution; see Theorem \ref{main2}.
 This Penrose inequality improves recent results by Dahl-Gicquaud-Sakovich \cite{DGS} and settles, for this class of initial data sets, the conjectured Penrose inequality for time-symmetric space-times with negative cosmological constant \cite{BC} \cite{Ma}.
-We remark that the proof of the rigidity is based on a recent preprint by Huang and Wu \cite{HW1}; see also \cite{dLG3}.
+We remark that the proof of the rigidity statement follows from the arguments in a recent paper by Huang and Wu \cite{HW1}, as adapted to the asymptotically hyperbolic case in \cite[Section 5]{DGS}; see also \cite{dLG3}.

 To explain our results, let us consider the hyperbolic $n$-space $\mathbb H^n$ with coordinates $(r,\theta)\in \mathbb R^+\times\mathbb S^{n-1}$ and endowed with the metric